lstalmir/VulkanProfiler/docs/master/_sources/options.rst.txt

     When :confval:`output` is set to **trace_file**, this option allows to override the default file name and location of the output trace file.

+.. confval:: enable_memory_profiling
+    :type: bool
+    :default: true

+    Enables tracking of allocations and resources created by the application.
+The data can be used to investigate potential memory-related issues, like resource placement on a heap or frequent reallocations.
+It can be disabled to reduce CPU overhead.

 .. confval:: enable_performance_query_ext
     :type: bool
     :default: true